shamimaaktar1/ChatGPT4SA/README.md

 3. `Architectural Analysis.pdf` describes the functional requirements, software development standards, and constraints by considering the following case study “as a step towards maintaining a ‘Green Campus’.

-4. `Architectural Synthesis.pdf` describes the Non-functional requirements by considering the following case study “as a step towards maintaining a ‘Green Campus’.
+4. `Architectural Synthesis.pdf` describes the non-functional requirements by considering the following case study “as a step towards maintaining a ‘Green Campus’.